Are you having back pain with any of the following?

-The Eustachian tube is normally closed, but it opens from time to time in the back of the nose, for example when you yawn or swallow.
+The Eustachian tube is normally closed, but it opens from time to time in the back of the nose, such as when you yawn or swallow.
 When you pinch your nose in an effort to "pop" the ears open, air is forced up the Eustachian tube to equalize pressure in the middle ear space.

 Normal and Blocked Eustachian tube

-A spectrum of symptoms from mild to severe can be associated with ETD.
+A variety of symptoms from mild to severe can be associated with ETD.
 Mild ETD in the affected ear can result in:

 Usually these symptoms are mild.
 It is common for one ear to be affected more than the other.
-These symptoms may worsen following a cold or with changes in altitude, such as an airplane trip.
+These symptoms may get worse after a cold or with changes in altitude, such as an airplane trip.

 Those more severely affected with ETD will have constant symptoms with recurrent episodes of:

-The diagnosis is usually made by obtaining a careful history and performing a physical exam of the eardrums.
+The diagnosis is usually made by discussing your medical history and performing a physical exam of the eardrums.
 If you have a mild dysfunction, you may have an entirely normal physical exam.
-However, if you have a more severe dysfunction, there may be fluid or abnormal pressure behind your eardrum..
+However, if you have a more severe dysfunction, there may be fluid or abnormal pressure behind your eardrum.

-As a result of colds, hay fever, chronic sinus problems, or some other blockage in the back of the nose, the Eustachian tubes cannot equalize pressure adequately.
-What little air enters the ear passes up the Eustachian tube and into the middle ear where it is absorbed into the surrounding tissue.
-This creates a low pressure area (a vacuum) that can then pull the eardrum inward or pull fluid from the surrounding tissues into the middle ear.
+The small amount of air that enters the ear passes up the Eustachian tube and into the middle ear where it is absorbed into the surrounding tissue.
+This creates a low pressure area (a vacuum) that can then pull the eardrum inward or pull fluid from nearby tissues into the middle ear.
 If bacteria travel up the Eustachian tube from the nose and infect this fluid, an ear infection can develop.

 Rapid changes in altitude such as diving, airplane travel, and mountain climbing are also possible causes of ETD.

-Generally, most patients who suffer from ETD have mild symptoms that wax and wane, require no specific intervention, and resolve on their own.
-Some patients benefit from the daily use of nasal saline sprays, oral decongestant tablets, or nasal steroid spray.
+Generally, most patients who suffer from ETD have mild symptoms that come and go, require no intervention, and resolve on their own.
+Other patients benefit from the daily use of nasal saline sprays, oral decongestant tablets, or nasal steroid spray.
 Patients who often have allergy symptoms may be treated with nasal steroid sprays or oral antihistamine tablets that are safe to use over time.

 More severely affected patients may benefit from the daily use of oral and topical medications.
-Rarely is surgery indicated.
+Surgery is rarely needed.

-If your case is more severe, a myringotomy, a minor surgical procedure, may be appropriate.
-It is used to relieve pressure caused by the excess build-up of fluid.
+If your case is more severe a minor surgical procedure, called a myringotomy, may be appropriate.
+Myringotomy is used to relieve pressure caused by the excess buildup of fluid.

-This can be performed in the office with a local anesthetic, although in some cases a general anesthetic is used for difficult cases.
+This can be performed in the office with a local anesthetic, although sometimes a general anesthetic is used if needed.
 As with any procedure, placement of tubes involves some discomfort or risks.
 These include: